This mouthwatering Ground Beef Stroganoff recipe is so simple to make, it can be enjoyed for dinner any night of the week.

 - olive oil

-- 1 tablespoon steak seasoning i.e. Chicago or Montreal may adjust to taste
+- 1 Tbsp steak seasoning i.e. Chicago or Montreal may adjust to taste

-- 3 tablespoon chopped fresh Italian parsley divided
+- 3 Tbsp chopped fresh Italian parsley divided

 - 1 8 oz container sour cream